-Section 8 Filling a prescription
+Section 8 Filling a prescription Section 8.1 Provide your UnitedHealthcare member ID information

-Section 8.1 Provide your UnitedHealthcare member ID information automatically bill the plan for our share of your drug cost.
+To fill your prescription, provide your UnitedHealthcare member ID information, which can be found on your membership card, at the network pharmacy you choose.
+The network pharmacy will automatically bill the plan for our share of your drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.